Symmetry Matters: Auditing and Symmetrizing 3D Generative Models: Related Works

-Despite its prevalence, symmetry is often treated as a post-processing step (e.g., symmetrization) or used implicitly in loss functions without directly constraining the generative process.
-As a result, many deep learning models are still symmetry-agnostic during training and inference, which can lead to asymmetrical or geometrically inconsistent outputs when data is sparse or noisy.
-This limitation has motivated a growing interest in embedding symmetry more directly into the architecture and training of 3D generative models -- explored more deeply in Subsection \ref{sec:symmetry_aware_3d_gen_models}.
+Despite its prevalence, symmetry is often treated as a post-processing step (e.g., symmetrization \cite{mitra_Symmetrization_2007}) or used implicitly in loss functions without directly constraining the generative process.
+As a result, many deep learning models are not explicitly symmetry-aware during training or inference, leading to asymmetrical or geometrically inconsistent outputs when data is sparse or noisy.
+This limitation has motivated a growing interest in embedding symmetry more directly into the architecture and training of 3D generative models—explored further in \secref{sec:symmetry_aware_3d_gen_models}.